vwgeiser/PASTEL/README.md

 ## About

-The purpose of this project is to explore the predicability of atmospheric trace substance concentraions using meteorological variables.
+The purpose of this project is to explore the predicability of atmospheric trace substance concentraions from the underlying meteorological variables prior to their collection.

 This project/model are very much in the development stage.
 Results are preliminary.